 Orange County Residential Treatment for Schizophrenia

-There is hope for anyone who will follow our program, take the clinical counsel provided and work with the psychiatrist to maintain a medication plan, even when the symptoms or internal stimuli suggest otherwise!
-Treating individuals up to 6 months in our mental health centers prepares the patient for meaningful relationships, independence, relapse prevention and self-respect.
+There is hope for anyone who will follow our evidence-based program.
+Treating individuals up to 6 months in our mental health centers prepares the patient for meaningful relationships, independence, relapse prevention, and self-respect.

 WHAT IS SCHIZOPHRENIA?

-Schizophrenia is a mental health disorder marked by psychosis, homelessness, suicide attempt, social withdrawal, flat mood, catatonia, poor hygiene, irrational or inappropriate thoughts/language.
-Individuals suffer from a loss of enjoyment in previously pleasurable activities, low self-esteem, fatigue, and unexplained delusion and hallucination.
-Without nutritional, medical, social and stress management, Schizophrenia continues to erode an individual’s support system and physical health.
-Since Schizophrenia is often episodic, a period of remission is the time to talk to the person about how they feel, what they think and options for help.
-Self-management during an episode is not possible due to the individual’s distance from reality and relationship.
+Schizophrenia is a mental health disorder marked by psychosis, homelessness, suicide attempt, social withdrawal, flat mood, catatonia, poor hygiene, irrational or inappropriate thoughts, and inappropriate language.
+Individuals with Schizophrenia suffer from low self-esteem, fatigue, unexplained delusions and hallucinations, and a loss of enjoyment in previously pleasurable activities.
+Without nutritional, medical, social, and stress management, Schizophrenia will continue to erode an individual’s support system and physical health.
+Since Schizophrenia is often episodic, a period of remission is the best time to talk to the person about how they feel, what they think, and how you can help.
+Please remember that self-management during an episode is not possible due to the individual’s distance from reality and relationship.